 Visitors can learn about the extreme forces of nature that not only reshaped the island but also the lives of its inhabitants.
 You can learn about the remarkable story of how over 5000 inhabitants fled to the mainland of Iceland in the night, or how some stayed to fight the lava flow and finally about those inhabitants who returned to Heimaey to reconstruct their homes.

-“A sophisticated overall design language that allows the traumatic subject matter to speak for itself.
-At the same time, interactive media are used in a playful manner that engages the audience to explore the historic events and relate to them on a a personal level.
-Excavation is an impressive example for merging digital content with a surprising physical interface.”
+This project demonstrates a sophisticated overall design language that allows for the traumatic subject matter to speak for itself, at the same time interactive media are used in an playful manner that engages the audience to explore the historic events and to relate to them on a personal level.
+SEGD Design Award Jury